About Mike Bolland

 Mike with a car he has owned since he was 16 years old.

 In 1986 Mike bowled in his PBA event, the Tucson Open.
 He won a spot as an amateur that year and in 1988 by winning both entry tournaments.
 (He did not bowl the amateur qualifier in ’87).
 In 1989, Mike officially turned pro making him the first person born without a hand to join the PBA.

 His most enduring memory of bowling happened at the Tucson Open in 1990.
-I started the 6-game block pretty slow, shooting a couple of 180s, but I started to find my shot and by the middle of the third game started to throw the ball real well.
-My fourth game I shot 227 and my fifth game was a 259, throwing the last eight strikes in a row.
-I started the final game of the block with the first eleven strikes in a row.
-I’m sitting there with one shot to go for 300 and 19 strikes in a row total.
-Right then I looked up and thanked God for allowing me to shoot a 300 game in front of my parents who were in the audience.
-But there was one problem – the game wasn’t over.
-Overconfident, I let up on my speed and threw a terrible shot, leaving what is called a Greek Church for a 295.
-(For those non-bowlers, a Greek Church is when you go through the nose of the pins and get 5 pins total.)
+He started the 6-game block slow, but then started to find his line.
+By the middle of the third game, he started to throw the ball well.
+In the fifth game of the block he shot 259, with the last eight strikes in a row.
+He then proceeded to start the final game of the block with the first eleven strikes in a row.
+When he got up to the approach for the last shot of that game, he did so with and 19 strikes in a row.
+But as he later stated “I thanked God for allowing me to shoot a 300 game in front of my parents who were in the audience.
+One problem – the game wasn’t over.
+Overconfident, I let up on my speed and threw a terrible shot, leaving a Greek Church for a 295. )A Greek Church is when you go through the nose of the pins and get 5 pins total.)
 If you haven’t heard the collective moans of a few thousand people rooting for you, including your parents…let’s just say you are lucky.
-However, I will say that remains the biggest lesson I have ever learned and I think about it to this day.
-I’m glad it happened the way it did.
+However, I will say that remains the biggest lesson I have ever learned and I think about it to this day.”